NSLS-II-SMI/bluesky-nexus/README.md

      - If the device name appears under `data_keys` of a descriptor document without additional component names (which is a case e.g. for positioners) please only use `$pre-run-cpt`
      - **Examples**:
        - `$pre-run-cpt:grat:diffraction_order`
-       - `$pre-run-cpt` This is the case if the device name appears under `data_keys` of a descriptor document without additional component names
+       - `$pre-run-cpt` This is the case if the component name is 'reduced' to the name of the instance that contains this component, for example by using: `self.readback.name = self.name`

 3. **Post-run Component Values**:
    - Fetch values from components after the run (event documents).